Persuasive Speech and Audience Analysis

 You will be responsible for developing and submitting a one-page, typed audience analysis of your topic to the class for student distribution.
 The purpose of the audience analysis is to discover your target audience.
 Include ten questions consisting of a combination of fixed alternative, scale, and open ended questions (See example questions below.)

-On Monday, July 28, students should bring sufficient copies of their audience analysis for class members to complete during that class session.
+On designated date, students should bring sufficient copies of their audience analysis for class members to complete during that class session.
 You will then analyze the audience analysis results and refer to the results during your speech.
 Five points will be deducted for late submissions.

 A copy of your audience analysis results (a one-page synopsis of your findings) and your full-preparation must be submitted to the instructor before you deliver your persuasive speech.